There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 This unit describes and discusses applications of basic biostatistical methods in public health and clinical practice and research.
 Topics include summarising and presenting data, estimation and hypothesis testing for means, proportions, odds ratios, rates, rate ratios, survival curves and sample size determination.
 There is an emphasis on developing an in-depth understanding of the role, use and interpretation of basic biostatistical methods and critical appraisal of statistical aspects of health and medical publications.
 The unit provides the essential foundation of applied knowledge needed for quantitative analyses of health and medical data and for critical reading of literature.

 - 6 points

-Students are able to (1) appreciate the role of statistics in health and medical practice and research; (2) understand the statistical content of articles in general health and medical literature; (3) know how to summarise and present data; (4) know how to interpret confidence intervals and hypothesis tests; (5) calculate confidence intervals and carry out hypothesis tests for comparison of means, proportions, incidence rates and survival curves, and know when to apply specific methods; (6) understand and calculate correlation coefficients and apply linear regression; and (7) use the IBM SPSS Statistics package for entering data, calculating data summaries and for statistical analysis.
+Students are able to (1) interpret the statistical content of articles in general health and medical literature; (2) present summarised data to enable ready interpretation by others; (3) calculate confidence intervals for means, proportions, incidence rates and survival; (4) conduct hypothesis tests for comparison of means, proportions, incidence rates and survival curves,; (5) calculate correlation coefficients; (6) apply linear regression; (7) apply specific statistical methods appropriately using standard statistical software; (8) interpret confidence intervals, hypothesis tests, correlation coefficients and linear regression; (9) identify appropriate methods for power and sample size calculations; and (10) use the IBM SPSS Statistics package for entering data, calculating data summaries and for statistical analysis.

-- Typically this unit is assessed in the following ways: (1) assignments (which involve computing) and (2) tests.
+Indicative assessments in this unit are as follows: (1) assignments (which involve computing) and (2) tests.
 Further information is available in the unit outline.